Samhithgb/SeatAllocator/README.md

 # SeatAllocator
-Android app to display seat allocated for an examination.
+Android app to display seat allocated for any examination.